efeseyitoglu/COREBASE/README.md

 Paper Link: https://ieeexplore.ieee.org/document/9162236

-We leverage FourQLib and Blake2b libraries in this implementation.
+We leveraged FourQLib and Blake2b libraries in this implementation.

 Steps to complie and run: